activisthandbook/activisthandbook/articles/tools/website.md

 ## Improve this page

 **This page is easy to improve.** There already are high quality articles on this topic available under a Creative Commons licence.
 We can reuse those articles and integrate their content with this guide.

+When contributing to this article, please do not use technical language.
+We want everyone to be able to learn .

 ## Related articles